 Yes, it's important to keep your protein intake high when dieting to make sure that you don't burn off any muscle tissue in your quest to get ripped.
 But that's not what I'm talking about.
 I'm talking about taking in protein in order to boost your metabolism and burn more fat, in addition to helping preserve and build your lean muscle tissue.

-The group eating the high protein diet burned more fat than the group consuming protein near equal to the RDA.
+The group eating the high-protein diet burned more fat than the group consuming protein near equal to the RDA.
 One reason for this could be an increased "thermic" effect.
-The thermic effect of the RDA group was elevated 16% after eating.
-However, in the high protein group the thermic effect increased 42% after eating, almost 3 times that of the RDA group.
+The thermic effect of the RDA group was elevated 16 percent after eating.
+However, in the high protein group the thermic effect increased 42 percent after eating, almost 3 times that of the RDA group.

 In addition, by adding more protein to each meal, you also increase your metabolism.
-Your body requires more energy (i.e. calories) to process protein than it does to digest carbohydrates.
+Your body requires more energy (calories) to process protein than it does to digest carbohydrates.
 Do you understand what that means?
 Think about it.
-Think about all those people and so called experts that have continually said that a calorie is a calorie.
+Think about all those people and so-called experts who have continually said that a calorie is a calorie.

 Let's review some simple changes you can make right now in your nutrition program to rapidly increase your body's ability to not only build muscle but burn fat also.